JoeFu/alportal-document/docs/front-end/components-ui-admin.md

 :::danger Deprecate
 :::
 ### InlineOfferingProblemOutcome
-This component creates and displays each of the offering problem outcome integrating the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing funtionality.
+This component creates and displays each of the offering problem outcome integrating the [`InlineInput`](./components-input.md#inlineinput) component to allow inline editing functionality.

 This component can be used as follows: